 We utilize the purchase method of accounting for business combinations.
 This method requires, among other things, that results of operations of acquired companies are included in Ondas' results of operations beginning on the respective acquisition dates and that assets acquired, and liabilities assumed are recognized at fair value as of the acquisition date.
 Any excess of the fair value of consideration transferred over the fair values of the net assets acquired is recognized as goodwill.
-Contingent consideration liabilities are recognized at the estimated fair value on the acquisition date; these are recorded in either other accruals within current liabilities (for expected payments in greater than a year), both on our consolidated balance sheets.
+Contingent consideration liabilities are recognized at the estimated fair value on the acquisition date; these are recorded in either other accruals within current liabilities (for expected payments in less than a year) or other non-current liabilities (for expected payments in greater than a year), both on our consolidated balance sheets.
 Subsequent changes to the fair value of contingent consideration liabilities are recognized in other income (expense) in the Consolidated Statements of Operations.
-Contingent consideration payments made soon after the acquisition date are related to the acquisition date fair value are reported as financing activities in the consolidated statements of cash flows.
-The fair value of assets acquired, and liabilities assumed in excess of the original acquisition date fair value are reported as operating activities in the consolidated statements of cash flows.
+Contingent consideration payments made soon after the acquisition date are classified as investing activities in the consolidated statements of cash flows.
+Contingent consideration payments not made soon after the acquisition date that are related to the acquisition date fair value are reported as financing activities in the consolidated statements of cash flows, and amounts paid in excess of the original acquisition date fair value are reported as operating activities in the consolidated statements of cash flows.
 The fair value of assets acquired, and liabilities assumed in certain cases, may be subject to revision based on the final determination of fair value during a period of time not to exceed 12 months from the acquisition date.
 Legal costs, due diligence costs, business valuation costs and all other business acquisition costs are expensed when incurred.